 - Build a donation option into your member levels: memberplanet allows PTAs to define the membership tiers and prices from which its members can choose when purchasing a membership online.
 One option is to create a special member level that is more expensive than a standard membership, with the explanation given that the special level includes a built-in donation.
 For example, if your PTA sells a Standard Membership for $10, you could create a second member level called Standard Membership Plus Donation for $20, and then note in the description that members who choose that level get the same $10 membership while also donating $10 to the PTA.
 Your PTA treasurer could use memberplanet’s payment reports to sort through donations at the end of each month.

 - Handle everything off-platform: If you don’t want to commit the finances required for option 1 and/or you need more flexibility than allowed by option 2, it might be best to find a non-memberplanet method for collecting these donations.

 One thing we advise against is the idea of “overselling” online memberships to provide scholarships, which is to say allowing PTA members to purchase a second membership to be donated later to a recipient member.
 There are a few reasons for this: the purchaser’s receipt would not reflect their donation, the PTA would risk selling more scholarship memberships than there are recipients (and still have to pay the dues), and a PTA would not be able to carry over excess donated memberships to next year.

 Given the effects of the COVID-19 pandemic, we expect there to be heightened interest in the concept of subsidized memberships.
-We will be providing additional resources to help PTAs in shaping these programs moving forward.
-In the meantime, please reach out to your region director with questions about best practices.
+Please see the blog post above and/or reach out to your region director with additional questions about best practices.

 This is a great question!